• Skip to main content

 • Preheat oven at 400°.

-• After removing the necks, gizzards and liver from the turkey, rinse the turkey under cold water then pat dry.
+• Remove the neck, gizzards, and liver from the cavity.
+Rinse the turkey under cold water, then pat it completely dry with paper towels.

 Notes